oehf/ipf/commons/ihe/hl7v3/src/main/site/markdown/index.md

 ### Configuring the Mapping Service

-For translation of PIX Feed and PDQ messages, the IPF [Mapping Service] must be activated and configured to use the mapping provided by the IPF (which can be accessed as a classpath resource).
+For translation of PIX Feed and PDQ messages, the IPF [Mapping Service] must be activated and configured to use the mapping provided by IPF (which can be accessed as a classpath resource).
 Here is a snippet of Spring-based configuration:

 ```
 <bean id="mappingService" class="org.openehealth.ipf.commons.map.SpringBidiMappingService">